Ultrafast loss of lattice coherence in the light-induced structural phase transition of V$_2$O$_3$

-Building on this picture the question we seek to address is: is the HS mode excited directly from the LS potential during the structural phase transition, as expected from a prompt displacive mechanism, or is there a loss of coherence during the transition?
-To this end, we track coherence across the light-induced insulator to metal transition in V$_2$O$_3$~\cite{Liu2011, Ronchi2019}.
-V$_2$O$_3$ exhibits an ideal transition in which to study this question because all Raman active modes show a significant change between the LS and HS structures~\cite{kuroda_raman_1977} and a coherent response can be seen in both the insulating and metallic phases~\cite{Misochko1999, Moreno-mencia2019}, unlike materials such as VO$_2$~\cite{Wall2012a, Wall2013}.
-At low temperature V$_2$O$_3$ is in a monoclinic insulating phase (space group $C2/c$) with 15 Raman active phonons ($7 A_g, 8 B_g$), while above T$_\mathrm{c}=145$\,K~\cite{Ronchi2019} the structure changes to corundum (space group $R\bar{3}c$), with 7 Raman active modes ($2 A_{1g}, 5 E_g$) and the system becomes metallic.
+However, it is unclear how the transition will affect modes that lie at the zone centre of both the LS and HS phases.
+The question we address here is: \emph{can Raman active modes in the HS state be directly excited from a LS potential during a structural phase transition, as expected from a prompt change in lattice potential?} Answering this question will allow us to determine if disorder is localized in modes that change their wavevector during the phase transformation, or if the disorder spread through all modes of the system.
+To address this question we use coherent phonon spectroscopy and examine the photo-induced transition in V$_2$O$_3$.
+Coherent Raman actives modes can be observed optically in both the low and high temperature phases~\cite{Misochko1998, moreno-mencia_ultrafast_2019}, unlike in VO$_2$~\cite{Wall2013}.
+At low temperature V$_2$O$_3$ is in a monoclinic insulating phase (space group $C2/c$) with 15 Raman active phonons ($7 A_g, 8 B_g$), while above T$_\mathrm{c}=145$\,K~\cite{ronchi_early-stage_2019} the structure changes to corundum (space group $R\bar{3}c$), with 7 Raman active modes ($2 A_{1g}, 5 E_g$) and the system becomes metallic.
+We focus on the Raman spectra in the 5-12 THz region.
+Static Raman spectroscopy measurements have shown that the LS spectra consists of three modes at $\omega_1 = 7$\,THz, $\omega_2 =8.29$\,THz and $\omega_3 =9.83$\,THz, which are independent of temperature up to T$_c$~\cite{kuroda_raman_1977, Misochko1998, Tian2016}.
+Above T$_c$, in the HS state, these three modes are replaced by a single mode at $\omega_2^{HS} =7.5$\,THz which shows broadening and red-shift as the temperature is increased.
+We aim to coherently excite the $\omega_2^{HS}$ mode when starting in the LS structure.

+We study a 56\,nm-thick single-crystalline thin film of V$_2$O$_3$ deposited on a sapphire substrate with a 60\,nm Cr$_2$O$_3$ buffer layer previously described in reference \cite{ronchi_light-assisted_2021} and grown according to the method in reference \cite{dillemans_evidence_2014}.
+We characterise the ultrafast response in two-different configurations (see Fig.~\ref{fig2}), either pumping with short (15\,fs), 700\,nm laser pulses and probing in the IR with a short (15\,fs) 1800\,nm pulse at 1 kHz repetition rate (red traces), or pumping with a 30\,fs, 800\,nm pulse and probing in the visible with frequency-resolved white-light supercontinuum (Fourier transform limit 15\,fs, 500-750\,nm) at 5 kHz repetition rate (blue traces).
+The use of multiple probes allows us to achieve greater sensitivity to the phonon modes, as each mode may modulate a different spectral region~\cite{pastor_nonthermal_2022, ramos-alvarez_probing_2019, novelli_localized_2017}.